berkeley-politics-capstone/politics-capstone/docs/product.md

 # Our Product

-his post will provide a walkthrough of our visualizations and how a user can better gather insight from our product.
+We've provided a walkthrough of our visualizations and how a user can better gather insight from our product.
+[Click here](#the dashboard) to skip to the dashboard.

 ## Main Dashboard
 ![Main_Dashboard](Main_Dashboard.jpg){:height="200px" width="300px"} <br/>